apache/spark/docs/programming-guide.md

 #### Loading SequenceFiles

 Similarly to text files, SequenceFiles can be loaded by specifying the path.
-The key and value classes can be specified, but for standard Writables it should work without requiring this.
+The key and value classes can be specified, but for standard Writables this is not required.

 {% highlight python %}
 >>> rdd = sc.sequenceFile("path/to/sequencefile/of/doubles")